FerryTempo/FTServer/docs/ferrytempo.md

 ### PositionUpdated

-Seconds since boat position was last updated by WSDOT.
+Date/time in epoch format of when boat position was last updated by WSDOT.

 `PositionUpdated`

 *   is optional

-*   Type: `number`
+*   Type: `integer`

 *   cannot be null